twpayne/chezmoi/docs/REFERENCE.md

 `zip`.
 If `format` is not specified then chezmoi will guess the format using firstly the path of the URL and secondly its contents.

-By default, chezmoi will cache downloaded URLs the first time they are accessed.
+By default, chezmoi will cache downloaded URLs.
+The optional duration `refreshPeriod` field specifies how often chezmoi will re-download the URL.
+The default is zero meaning that chezmoi will never re-download unless forced.
+To force chezmoi to re-download URLs, pass the `-R`/`--refresh-externals` flag.
-To force chezmoi to re-download URLs, pass the `--refresh-externals` flag.
+Suitable refresh periods include one day (`1d`), one week (`1w`), or four weeks (`4w`).

 #### `.chezmoiexternal.<format>` examples